carlosoliveratech/ovopay-utils/README.md

 curl -I https://utils.ovopay.digital/healthz
 ```

 You should receive `200 OK` responses with JSON `{"status":"ok"}`.
-Rotate the container with `docker restart ovopay-utils` whenever you deploy an update.
+Rotate the container with `docker compose restart api` whenever you deploy an update.